-Why Surveen Chawla Didn’t Attend Rubina Dilaik & Abhinav Shukla’s Wedding?
+Why Didn’t Surveen Chawla Attend Rubina Dilaik & Abhinav Shukla’s Wedding?

 Rubina Was Looking Dreamy & Gorgeous In Her Wedding Attire

-When asked whether she checked Rubina and Abhinav's wedding pictures that are all over social media, the actress told the entertainment portal, "Yes, I saw it and Rubina was looking dreamy and gorgeous in her wedding attire.
+When asked whether she checked Rubina and Abhinav's wedding pictures that are all over the social media, the actress told the entertainment portal, "Yes, I saw it and Rubina was looking dreamy and gorgeous in her wedding attire.
 I was constantly messaging our gang of friends yesterday, saying that the two are looking lovely together and I am missing all the fun."

-How Surveen Will Make It Up To Rubina?
+How Will Surveen Make It Up To Rubina?

-When asked as to how she will make it up to Rubina (whether she gift something special), Surveen said, "Knowing her, the biggest gift would have been me landing in Shimla and attending the wedding."
+When asked as to how she will make it up to Rubina (whether she would gift something special), Surveen said, "Knowing her, the biggest gift would have been me landing in Shimla and attending the wedding."

-Surveen Will Sit & Figure Out What She Really Wants To Give To Her Bestie!
+Surveen Will Eventually Figure Out What She Really Wants To Give To Her Bestie!

 Surveen further added, "But right now, I have not given a thought.
 Since there are still a few days for them to be back, I will sit aaram se and figure out what I really want to give."